What is sexological bodywork?

 A few days ago I was checking some facts in my research and Joseph Kramer said “What I think is most important is that Sexological Bodyworkers do not fix people.
 We don’t do therapy.
 We help people become more embodied and more aware of their own aliveness.
-Some of the practices we suggest and offer, might assist a client’s problem but our intention is to help students/clients have better sex which always means ‘more embodied sex’.”
+Some of the practices we suggest and offer, might assist a client’s problem therefore our intention is to help students/clients have better sex which always means ‘more embodied sex’.”

-I think this is the most important message.
-We are not therapists, we are somatic sex educators and sex coaches.
-Much of what we do can be beneficial and therapeutic.
+Most noteworthy is that we are not therapists, we are somatic sex educators and sex coaches.
+Much of what we do can be beneficial and is consequently therapeutic.

 So, there you have it.
 My take on Sexological Bodywork.
 Your questions answered.